Working with the ITU

 World Telecommunications Development Conference (WTDC)

-APNIC participated in the 2010 World Telecommunications Development Conference (WTDC) in Hyderabad, India.
-During this meeting, APNIC helped facilitate discussions about IP address distribution and provided the latest information on IP address distribution across UN Member States.
+APNIC has participated in the World Telecommunications Development Conferences (WTDC), helping to facilitate discussions about IP address distribution and providing the latest information on IP address distribution across UN Member States.

 ITU Regional Office and Centre of Excellence (CoE)

-APNIC and the ITU Regional Office and its Centre of Excellence are currently working together on regional projects:
+APNIC and the ITU Regional Office and its Centre of Excellence are currently working together on regional projects on IPv6 and migration strategies.

 World Telecommunication Policy Forum

-- In 2013, APNIC participated in the Informal Expert Group (IEG) and the WTPF.
+APNIC also participates in the Informal Expert Group (IEG) and the WTPF.